Toward a Dichotomy for Approximation of $H$-coloring: Abstract

 Given two (di)graphs $G$, $H$ and a cost function $c:V(G)\times V(H) \to \mathbb{Q}_{\geq 0}\cup\{+\infty\}$, in the minimum cost homomorphism problem, MinHOM($H$), we are interested in finding a homomorphism $f:V(G)\to V(H)$ (a.k.a $H$-coloring) that minimizes $\sum\limits_{v\in V(G)}c(v,f(v))$.
 The complexity of \emph{exact minimization} of this problem is well understood~\cite{hell2012dichotomy}, and the class of digraphs $H$, for which the MinHOM($H$) is polynomial time solvable is a small subset of all digraphs.

 In this paper, we consider the approximation of MinHOM within a constant factor.
 In terms of digraphs, MinHOM($H$) is not approximable if $H$ contains a \emph{digraph asteroidal triple (DAT)}.
 We take a major step toward a dichotomy classification of approximable cases.
 We give a dichotomy classification for approximating the MinHOM($H$) when $H$ is a graph (i.e. symmetric digraph).
-For digraphs, we provide constant factor approximation algorithms for two important classes of digraphs, namely bi-arc digraphs (digraphs with a \emph{conservative semi-lattice polymorphism} or \emph{min-ordering}), and $k$-arc digraphs (digraphs with an \emph{extended min-ordering}).
+For digraphs, we provide constant factor approximation algorithms for two important classes of digraphs, namely bi-arc digraphs (digraphs with a \emph{conservative semilattice polymorphism} or \emph{min-ordering}), and $k$-arc digraphs (digraphs with an \emph{extended min-ordering}).
 Specifically, we show that: \begin{itemize} \item \textbf{Dichotomy for Graphs:} MinHOM($H$) has a $2|V(H)|$-approximation algorithm if graph $H$ admits a \emph{conservative majority polymorphims} (i.e. $H$ is a \emph{bi-arc graph}), otherwise, it is inapproximable; \item MinHOM($H$) has a $|V(H)|^2$-approximation algorithm if $H$ is a bi-arc digraph; \item MinHOM($H$) has a $|V(H)|^2$-approximation algorithm if $H$ is a $k$-arc digraph. \end{itemize}

-In conclusion, we show the importance of these results and provide insights for achieving a dichotomy classification of approximable cases.
 Our constant factors depend on the size of $H$.
 However, the implementation of our algorithms provides a much better approximation ratio.
 It leaves open to investigate a classification of digraphs $H$, where MinHOM($H$) admits a constant factor approximation algorithm that is independent of $|V(H)|$.